 Cooling down keeps your circulation up, which has a few benefits:

 • Reduces the impact of Delayed Onset Muscle Soreness (DOMS).
-DOMS creeps up on the second day after an intense workout and can stick around until the third, leaving you stiff and achy as the microtears in your muscle start to heal.
-Some studies suggest that maintaining boosted blood flow during cool down speeds up oxygen and nutrient delivery and waste removal, relieving some muscle soreness.
+DOMS creeps up on the second day after an intense workout and can stick around until the third, leaving you stiff and achy as the microtears in your muscles start to heal.
+Some studies suggest that maintaining boosted blood flow during cool-down speeds up oxygen and nutrient delivery and waste removal, relieving some muscle soreness.

 • Increases your range of motion.
 After exercise, your muscles are warm and relaxed, making this the best time to stretch them out and improve your overall range of motion.